 To summarize, you will create three accounts with passwords.
 Please give each account its unique and strong password and store them in a safe place.

 In this setup, you see all steps involved in the standard setup, as Synology envisioned it, with a few extras.
 The result is a WordPress website that you access locally via your NAS’s IP address or server_name.local in your browser.

 Even if you plan to set up WordPress from WordPress.org in the future, it is a great experience to try the easy way first.
-This way, you can check how your NAS responds to it in terms of resources.
+This way, you can check how your NAS responds to the allocated resources.
 You also make yourself familiar with the different applications that WordPress depends on and with WordPress itself.

 Migrating a WordPress website to another installation is a rather straightforward process as well.
-You can use this setup for building new websites that you will host later on a different server when you go live with a site on the internet.
+Therefore, you can use this setup for building new websites that you will host later on a different server when you go live with a site on the internet.

 There are two ways to do the WordPress from Synology setup.
 Both methods start in Package Center.